Did you know the Microsoft 365 suite can help you schedule appointments, build apps AND create a detailed work plan?

 - Microsoft Planner

 When you’re balancing a full calendar and trying to keep track of multiple schedules while booking appointments, it can be challenging to manage.
-Did you know that Microsoft has an appointment manager directly built into the 365 suite?
+Did you know that Microsoft has an appointment manager directly built into the M365 suite?
 Microsoft Bookings worldwide is their answer to helping you manage your appointments.

 The Bookings app is ideal for users who have clients outside of their organization booking appointments or managing multiple schedules internally.

 The platform is adaptable and built to accommodate diverse needs.
-Everything from hair salons and spas, medical appointments, realtors, sales teams, art studios, and more could benefit from the versatile booking systems.
+Everything from hair salons and spas, to medical appointments, realtors, sales teams, art studios, and more could benefit from the versatile booking systems.
 You set the type of appointment and available times and give clients the power to book appointments at a time convenient for both you and them.

 Through bookings, you can create a customizable website where customers, clients or coworkers can schedule appointments directly through a customized website.
 The Bookings app’s website builder is easy to use and allows you to change everything from store logos to colours to appointment types and times.
 The information submitted on this website works in tandem with your outlook calendar so you can be sure that your calendar is up to date.